 Read more about goal-setting frameworks to find the right one for your business

 Creating and writing incredible OKRs gives you a sense of direction and enable you to focus on what matters most while poorly written OKRs can disconnect and demotivate teams, costing time and effort in the long run.

-So how do you write good OKRs?
+So how do you go about creating OKRs?
 Let’s break down the anatomy of an OKR in this brief OKR template.

 As you start your OKR journey, remember there are certain qualities that objectives and key results must have for them to be effective.
 Here is a quick reference of the key qualities you need to know about:

 - Clear: Use simplified, clear, concise language that can be easily understood across the organization.
 Business jargon and technical language should be avoided.
 This may even apply if it’s a function specific OKR, as members of other teams may need to understand it too.